ZacharyTaylor/Multimodal-Calib/README.md

 Software used to automatically calibrate the extrinsic parameters of several sensors of different modalities

 Currently restructuring software to be more user friendly / stop it segfaulting everywhere.

-As a result code won't be in a usable format for the next few weeks.
+Code should be atleast partly working by easter, fully working a week or two later